pfrilling/oktasdk-php/docs/files/Resource/User.php.txt

     }

     /**
-     * Generates a one-time token (OTT) that can be used to reset a user’s
+     * Generates a one-time token (OTT) that can be used to reset a user's
      * password.
 This operation can only be performed on users with a valid
      * recovery question credential and have an ACTIVE status.
      *
      * @param  string $uid       User ID
      * @param  bool   $sendEmail Sends a forgot password email to the user if true *
      * @return object            Returns an empty object by default.
-Whe
+When
      *                           sendEmail is false, returns a link for the user
      *                           to reset their password.
      */